Custom Game Board

 Tri-fold

 Three panels with two folds.
-This is usually used when a bi-fold still packs too large, but the panel widths need to be planned carefully or one section starts feeling narrow and awkward.
+Used when a bi-fold is still too large, but panel widths must be carefully balanced to avoid narrow or awkward sections.

 Quad-fold